NFeingold/Virtual-Kubelet-Demonstration/Guide/1/README.md

 # Setting up an AKS Cluster and IoT Hub with the IoT Edge Virtual Kubelet

-This is Part 1 to the full demonstration of a sample deployment to a raspberry pi using Virtual Kubelet and IoT Edge
+This is Part 1 to the full demonstration of a sample deployment to a raspberry pi using Virtual Kubelet and IoT Edge.

-I suggest you follow along with my [YouTube Video](https://www.youtube.com/watch?v=XbkLWmjww8I) and work in the [Azure Portal](https://portal.azure.com) <br/>
+I suggest you work in the [Azure Portal](https://portal.azure.com) and follow along with my [YouTube Video](https://www.youtube.com/watch?v=XbkLWmjww8I).
 Though this video is a little outdated, the process remains the same.

 ### If you want to automate this process...